-Africa Cup of Nations Top 10 Goalscorers
+- Africa Cup of Nations Top 10 Goalscorers List

 The Africa Cup of Nations top 10 goalscorers list features some of the best players to emerge from the continent.
-From its inception in 1958, several legends of African football have graced the competition and scored goals at an impressive rate.
+From its inception in 1958, many legends of African football have graced the competition and scored goals at an impressive rate.

 Cameroon's Samuel Eto'o, Ivory Coast's Laurent Pokou, Nigeria's Rashidi Yekini and Egypt's Hossam Hassan led their nations to glory in the African Cup of Nations.
-A bulk of the players on the AFCON top 10 goalscorers list are retired or no longer involved in the beautiful game.
-Can anyone take their place at the 2019 Africa Cup of Nations in Egypt?

 1) Samuel Eto'o, Cameroon, 18 goals

 Samuel Eto'o made his debut for Cameroon as a 16-year-old in a friendly against Costa Rica in 1997.
 He made six appearances at the AFCON, starting at the 2000 Africa Cup of Nations co-hosted by Ghana and Nigeria.

 He scored four goals in the competition, including the opening goal in the final against Nigeria at the National Stadium in Lagos.
 The match finished 2-2 after extra time with Cameroon victorious in the penalty shootout as the Cameroonians lifted the trophy for the first time since 1988.

 Eto'o was also included in his country's squad to the 2002 Africa Cup of Nations in Mali but failed to hit the heights of 2000.
 He scored just once in a 3-0 victory over Togo as Cameroon successfully defended their title, winning all five games on their way to the final without conceding a goal.